SpockBauru/SpockPlugins_InsultOrder/README.md

 ## IO_ResizeText v1.0 (Insult Order)

-Text in H-Scenes have weird scaling issues when translated.
+Text in H-Scenes have weird scaling issues when [Translated](https://github.com/SpockBauru/IO_Translation).
 This plugin try to fix this by making the text have a fixed size.

 **V1.0 - [Download](https://github.com/SpockBauru/SpockPlugins_Miconisomi/releases/tag/r5)**